mobiata/MBRequest/README.md

 }];
 ```

+### Interesting Classes

+If you want to incorporate MBRequest, you will likely find the following classes interesting:

+* [`MBBaseRequest`](https://github.com/mobiata/MBRequest/blob/master/Classes/MBBaseRequest.h) — The basic request object.
+* [`MBHTTPRequest`](https://github.com/mobiata/MBRequest/blob/master/Classes/MBHTTPRequest.h) — A subclass of `MBBaseRequest` that handles HTTP requests.
+* [`MBJSONRequest`](https://github.com/mobiata/MBRequest/blob/master/Classes/MBJSONRequest.h) — A subclass of `MBHTTPRequest` that deals directly with JSON data.
+* [`MBImageRequest`](https://github.com/mobiata/MBRequest/blob/master/Classes/MBImageRequest.h) — A sublcass of `MBHTTPRequest` that handles the downloading of remote images.

+To create your own requests, you will most likely want to subclass one of the above classes.

 ### Custom Request Subclass

-Even though it is possible to download JSON data directly with `MBJSONRequest` (as shown in the above example), it is highly recommended that you create your own `MBJSONRequest` subclass that handles that specific request for you.
-It would be silly to force everyone who wants to perform a specific request to understand how to setup the request as well as parse the data that they need out of the resulting JSON object.
-So, we could take the previous example and instead create an `MBRYouTubeRequest` class that handles much of this for you.
-For an example, please see [`MBRYouTubeRequest.h`][MBRYouTubeRequest.h] and [`MBRYouTubeRequest.m`][MBRYouTubeRequest.m].
+Even though it is possible to download JSON data directly with `MBJSONRequest` (as shown in the above example), it is highly recommended that you create your own `MBJSONRequest` subclass that handles the specific request for you.
+This will make your code more modular and much more readable (and will make your class look and act like Apple's [`CLGeocoder`][CLGeocoder] class).
+It would be silly to force everyone who wants to perform a request to understand how to setup that particular request as well as parse the data that they need out of the resulting JSON object.
+So, let's take the previous example and instead create an `MBRYouTubeRequest` class:

+* [`MBRYouTubeRequest.h`][MBRYouTubeRequest.h]
+* [`MBRYouTubeRequest.m`][MBRYouTubeRequest.m]

 ## ARC Support